finops-fitness-club/finops-crawler/README.md

 ### Getting the cost data

 Getting the data depends on the platform.
-For example, in Azure you will immediately see all subscriptions that you have access to.
-In AWS, on the other hand, you either are part of an organization or have a standalone account, etc. OpenAI also has organizations system, which is currently ignored by the crawler.
+For example, in Azure, you will immediately see all subscriptions that you have access to.
+In AWS, on the other hand, you either are part of an organization or have a standalone account, etc. OpenAI also has an organizations system, which is currently ignored by the crawler.

 There are examples in [example.py](example.py) file.